senemogluc/senemogluc/README.md

 # 💫 About Me:
-👋 Hi, I’m Çağın Senemoğlu<br>🔭 I’m Computer Engineer student with a passion for self-learning.<br>💬 Shoot me an Email or add me on LinkedIn<br>⚡ 3+ years developing personal software projects in various programming languages like Python, Java, SQL and derivatives
+👋 Hi, I’m Çağın Senemoğlu<br>🔭 I’m Computer Engineer student with a passion for self-learning.<br>⚡ 3+ years developing personal software projects in various programming languages like Python, Java, SQL and derivatives.<br>💬 Shoot me an Email or add me on LinkedIn.

 ## 🌐 Socials: